gaboluque/monthly_budget/README.md

 ## 📝 Overview

-A modern Progressive Web App (PWA) for managing your monthly budget effectively.
+Pluto is a modern Progressive Web App (PWA) for managing your monthly budget effectively.
 Track your income sources and budget, categorize your spending, and maintain a clear view of your financial health.

 ### 🎯 Purpose